Upgradingmaster/simple-typing-test/README.md

 ## User Stories
 - As a user, I want to different variables to be recorded on each test I do.
-They should including words per minute, accuracy, the number of words I was able to type before I ran out of time, and the letter that I made the most mistakes on.
+They should include words per minute, accuracy, the number of words I was able to type before I ran out of time, and the letter that I made the most mistakes on.
 - As a user, I want to be able to store the variables of each test I do.
 - As a user, I want to be able to view all the variables of a statistic, **both**, right after the test i.e. the variables of this test **and** later for some test I select.
 - As a user, I want to be able to view a list of all the 'Statistic's of my past tests.